-While a traditional Unitary system operates as one unite, both: supplying all that the required resources for the indoor air conditioning unit to cool the air, the VRF system consists of an Indoor Unit (IDU)and an Outdoor Unit (ODU).
+While a traditional Unitary system operates as one unit, both supplying all the required resources for the indoor air conditioning unit to cool the air, the VRF system consists of an Indoor Unit (IDU) and an Outdoor Unit (ODU).
 It is the indoor unit that handles the cooling or the heating of the air in the room.
-The Outdoor Unit is the one that supplies the energy, the coolant, and sports the need of the indoor unit, as the user requested it.
+The Outdoor Unit is the one that supplies the energy, the coolant, and supports the need of the indoor unit, as the user requested it.

 Wondering about other Home Automation brands or have a technical question?
 Contact us today!

-The VRF system also includes a Wired Remote Controler (WRC).
+The VRF system also includes a Wired Remote Controller (WRC).
 This controller is simply an input panel for the user requirement and has nothing in common with a thermostat as you are familiar with.
-You see, a thermostat all by itself controls the Unitary HVAC system, and contains the logic to the AC operation.
+You see, a thermostat all by itself controls the Unitary HVAC system, and contains the logic of the AC operation.

 How does the communication operate?

 To allow the system to operate in sync and deliver a setpoint temperature and the needed mode (Cool/Heat/Dry, etc.) the Outdoor, the Indoor, and the Wired Remote controller are connected with a network wire to allow the communication in a proprietary protocol, unique to the HVAC manufacturer.

 It is your goal as an integrator to access the network, that connects the VRF HVAC system components (the Indoor, Outdoor Units, and the Wired Remote Control panel).
 Accessing the network will grant you the ability to control and monitor the indoor units.

 The solution is usually very cumbersome and involves a lot of mapping and coding.
 However, a plug & play solution has been in place for the last 13 years: CoolMasterNet.